Poincar\'e series for surfaces with boundary: Geometrical and dynamical preliminaries

 \subsection{Extension to a surface with strictly convex boundary}

 We extend $(\Sigma,g)$ into a slightly larger negatively curved surface with boundary $(\Sigma',g')$.
 We take $\delta > 0$ small and we set

-Then since $\partial \Sigma$ is totally geodesic and $(\Sigma', g')$ is negatively curved, it follows that $\Sigma_\delta$ has strictly convex boundary, in the sense that the second fundamental form of $\partial \Sigma_\delta$ (with respect to the outward normal vector field) is positive.
+Then since $\partial \Sigma$ is totally geodesic and $(\Sigma', g')$ is negatively curved, it follows that $\Sigma_\delta$ has strictly convex boundary, in the sense that the second fundamental form of $\partial \Sigma_\delta$ with respect to the outward normal vector field is positive ({see for example \cite[Lemma 2.4]{chaubet2021closed}}).
 We denote by